Trevor Bauer: College career

 Bauer set a number of UCLA records as a junior in 2011.
 On March 26, he struck out his 329th college batter in a complete game shutout of the University of Southern California, passing Alex Sanchez' strikeout record from 1987.
-On April 16, he recorded his 28th career win in a 4–0 victory over the Arizona Wildcats, gaining a 28–7 record and usurping Sanchez as the UCLA all-time wins leader.
-By the end of the season, he led the school with 460 strikeouts, 34 wins, and 373 1/3 innings pitched.
-At the end of the year, Bauer was the recipient of the National Pitcher of the Year Award, awarded by the College Baseball Foundation.
+On April 16, he recorded his 28th career win in a 4–0 victory over the Arizona Wildcats, gaining a 28–7 record and passing Sanchez as the UCLA all-time wins leader.
+For the season, he led the school with 460 strikeouts, 34 wins, and 373 1/3 innings pitched.
+For his efforts that year, Bauer won the National Pitcher of the Year Award, awarded by the College Baseball Foundation.
 He was also the first UCLA player to receive the Golden Spikes Award, given annually to the top amateur baseball player in the United States.